Help Bats

 We need bats if we want healthy and diverse ecosystems filled with a variety of organisms.
 Many bats feast on insects, some pollinate plants, and some bats spread seeds, too.
 Larger animals may depend on bats for prey.
 Aside from all these great services, bats are the only mammal that's capable of true flight, and they're simply fascinating.

 The deadly fungal disease, white-nose syndrome (WNS), poses a real danger to cave-dwelling bats.
+WNS has killed 99% of some bat colonies.
 Tree-roosting and migratory bats face significant threats from wind turbines.
-WNS has killed 99% of some bat colonies, and habitat loss and wind turbines also make it difficult for bats to survive and thrive.
+Habitat loss and climate change also make it difficult for bats to survive and thrive.

 But we can all help protect bats and their habitats!
 Try some of these ideas to help conserve bats.
 You can help bats in your own yard and community, and you can learn how to protect bats when you visit parks, too.